 It hopes to fill this gap with qualified professionals from outside the EU.
 But currently, red tape is slowing down the country's immigration process.

 During a press conference held at the Federal Office for Foreign Affairs (BfAA) on 17 January 2023, Federal Foreign Minister Annalena Baerbock said modernising the visa process would mean “turning it upside down”.

 Together with Federal Chancellor Olaf Scholz, she emphasised removing bureaucracy and improving the digitisation and efficiency of the system.

 “We know that we can only guarantee our future, the efficiency of our economy and the efficiency of our social security systems if we have enough skilled workers at our disposal,” said Scholz.

 “From within the European Union, that's not so difficult, because there is freedom of movement.
 With regard to the rest of the world, it is a greater challenge,” he added.

 How does Germany plan to attract skilled foreign workers?

-The ‘chancenkarte’ will use a points system to enable workers with required skills to come to Germany more easily.
+The ‘chancenkarte’ will use a points-based system to enable workers with the required skills to come to Germany more easily.